Year 8

 Tutor GroupTeacherClassroom

-Parents’ Evening: This is an online event with an opportunity to receive feedback from all of your child’s teachers.
-Date: Monday 13th January 2025, 3:30-6:00pm.
+Parents’ Evening: This is a face to face event with an opportunity to receive feedback from all of your child’s teachers.
+Date: Monday 2nd March 2026, 3:45-6:15pm.

-Reports: Reports will go out at three points during the year: December, March and July, at the end of each term.
-There is an end of year assessment for Year 8 in class from 2nd June –20th June 2025.
+Reports: Reports will go out at three points during the year: November, February and July, one per term.
+The Year 8 end of year assessments are planned for the week commencing the 1st June –12th June 2026.
+These are in-class assessments.

 Maths